1001 Nights of Snowfall: What You Wish For

-Illustrated by Brian Bolland.
-At two pages, and written as a cautionary tale, it tells the story of a adventurous girl named Mersey Dotes who has traveled the globe and then wishes to travel the sea and therefore becomes a mermaid.
+Illustrated by Brian Bolland, at two pages, and written as a cautionary tale, it tells the story of a adventurous girl named Mersey Dotes who has traveled the globe and then wishes to travel the sea and therefore becomes a mermaid.
 Not too long after Mersey joins the merfolk village under the sea, however, the Adversary launches a capture of sea kingdoms.
 This causes Mersey to be the "big fish" of the Farm in the mundane world, since she is unable to pass as human in Fabletown.
 She is seen chatting with Reynard Fox about her discontent with the fact that she is stuck in a little lake and not traveling.

 Fair Division

-Painted by Jill Thompson.
-It's about King Cole.
+Painted by Jill Thompson, it is about King Cole.
 It features several of the other Fables that live on the farm, including Mean Little Sunflower Kid, the Badger, the Three Blind Mice, and the Three Bears.
 The Adversary has attacked Cole's kingdom and he hides with several dedicated subjects.
 The story shows how Cole makes sure all his people eat first, even if it means he does not eat at all.

 Awards

-In 2007 1001 Nights of Snowfall won two Eisner Awards, one for "Best Anthology" and one for "Best Short Story" for "A Frog’s Eye View".
+In 2007 1001 Nights of Snowfall won two Eisner Awards, one for "Best Anthology" and one for "Best Short Story" for "A Frog's Eye View".

 Reception

 Critical reception for 1001 Nights of Snowfall was mostly positive.
 A reviewer for Blogcritics praised the book for being easy to follow along with for new readers, with another reviewer stating that although some of the tales were "throw away", the longer tales were more satisfactory.
 Tor called the book a "strange hybrid", citing the book's art as its highlight.
-SF Crowsnest stated that the book was an "excellent graphic novel and practically a must-have title for anyone interested in the 'Fables' universe or modern re-tellings of traditional fairy tales".
+SF Crowsnest stated that the book was an "excellent graphic novel and practically a must-have title for anyone interested in the Fables universe or modern re-tellings of traditional fairy tales".
 OregonLive.com praised the artwork by Vess and Kaluta, but criticized Willingham's writing as "particularly disappointing".